erisonliang/orderedLinqOps/README.md

 ## Motivation
 LINQ operators, based on hashing and "true-false equality", are good enough for most purposes.

-Sometimes however, you are working with big data that you can't or won't buffer all in memory, but you can deliver them ordered.
-For example, when it comes from a SQL database.
+Sometimes however, you are working with big data that you can't or won't buffer all in memory, but you can source them ordered.
+For example, when they come from a SQL database.
 You put the "ORDER BY" clause in the SQL query, and then in C# you group/join the data as they come and go, without overflowing memory.
-All you need to do is define an equivalent "ordered equality" comparer.
+All you need to do is define an "ordered equality" comparer, equivalent to the SQL ordering rules.

 Also, generally, in cases you have pre-ordered data, it makes sense to use that fact to speed up processing.
 Without the need to pre-build a hashtable, and without the hash-lookups, order-based processing will be much faster than normal LINQs hash-based one.